rashedmakkouk/dev-utils/README.md

 ### `joinPath`

-Joins list of absolute and relative paths as a string.
+Joins a list of absolute and relative paths as a string.

 #### Parameters